iShares MSCI Japan ETF

 Key Levels

-Looking at the full picture for iShares MSCI Japan ETF (EWJ): extension is slightly below average (33rd percentile), momentum is slightly below average (36th percentile), flow is slightly above average (68th percentile), volatility is slightly below average (43rd percentile).
+Looking at the full picture for iShares MSCI Japan ETF (EWJ): extension is slightly above average (64th percentile), momentum is slightly above average (56th percentile), flow is slightly above average (67th percentile), volatility is slightly below average (42nd percentile).
 No dimension is showing an extreme reading right now.
 The indicators are not pointing to either a high-opportunity or high-risk setup — it is a wait-and-watch environment.

 Where is money flowing?